joaovitorsilvestre/fython/README.md

 - [x] Support to pattern match in variable assign
 - [ ] Support to pattern match in function arguments
 - [x] Create the pos_parser
-- [x] PosParser -> convert the locall function calls to support call function without dot
+- [x] convert the locall function calls to support call function without dot
-- [ ] PosParser -> convert a call function of a callfunction into a local call.
+- [x] convert a call function of a callfunction into a local call.
 Its necessary to support:
 ```
 a = lambda:
     lambda : ""